novelmartis/novelmartis.github.io/_posts/2025-06-09-neural-networks.md

 1. **Add**.
 Multiply each incoming number by a weight and sum them up.
 2. **Squash**.
 Pass that sum through a gate called an activation function.
 The most-used gate is ReLU (Rectified Linear Unit): *If the sum is positive, keep it; else zero it*.

 That simple gate is deceptively powerful.
 Chain together a handful of neurons in a **layer**, feed the outputs of one layer into another, and the network can bend straight lines into gentle S-curves, jagged cliffs, or anything in between.
 No matter how twisty the underlying relationship, enough neurons can approximate it.
-This universal-approximation property is why neural networks have become the Swiss Army knife of function fitting. kink
+This universal-approximation property is why neural networks have become the Swiss Army knife of function fitting.

 A nice symmetry pops out here: if you *remove* every gate—replace them with identity functions—a single-layer network collapses right back to linear regression.
 So neural nets are not mystical departures from classical stats; they are linear models with an unlimited supply of bends.
 How we make those bends obey our needs?